Skip to Main Content

 Labs

 Labs involve programming in Java.
 Labs are short programming practice assignments on some of the data structures you will learn this semester.
-They are intended to help you assimilate the data structures before you tackle the larger assignments.
+They are intended to help you become familiar with the data structures before you tackle the larger assignments.

 Similar to assignments, you will submit labs on Autolab (see below).
 Labs are always due at 11pm and deadlines are firm.
-You will have 4 days to complete each lab, with a 1 day built in extension (with a 5% penalty).
-Labs also follow the same submission limits as assignments: 3 are penalty free and there is a hard cap of 10 submissions total.
+You will have 4 days to complete each lab, with a 48-hour grace period (built-in, no late penalty).
+Labs also follow the same submission limits as assignments as described below: 3 are penalty free and there is a hard cap of 10 submissions total.

 Assignments

 Assignments involve programming in Java.
 The due dates are strictly followed by the course staff.
 All assignments are due at 11:00PM.
-Always make a copy of your assignment.
+Always make a copy of your assignment and ensure you’re submitting the correct assignment to the correct place.
 Remember that technical problems happen and that due dates are enforced.
+We will not make exceptions if you submit the wrong assignment or submit to the wrong place.

 Assignments are graded automatically by AutoLab.
 Your program must compile without errors on Autolab – otherwise you will not receive any credit for the assignment.
 For each problem, your code will be tested using a suite of test cases, and you will receive credit for each case on which your code performs correctly.
 AutoLab will not display a score but it will give you feedback on your submitted program, which you can then update and submit again for grading.
 Always read the feedback!

 You have 3 submissions without deductions; 5% of the problem total points are deducted for every submission thereafter.
-Autolab uses the last submission for the assignment grade.
+You’re able to submit ten versions total (this includes submissions that have errors or don’t compile).
+Submissions that don’t compile don’t count towards the three versions but do count towards the ten-version cap.

-Each assignment is worth 88 points total: 85 Points from AutoLab as well as 3 points from a Post-Assignment Reflection due directly after each assignment (which will be submitted via Google Form).
+With the exception of Assignment 1 which is worth 90 points (87 code, 3 reflection), each assignment is worth 100 points total: 97 points from AutoLab as well as 3 points from a Post-Assignment Reflection due directly after each assignment (which will be submitted via Google Form).
 Make sure to sign into this form with your Rutgers Email (netid@scarletmail.rutgers.edu).

 Autolab.
 When your first programming assignment is released you will be able to login into AutoLab using your Rutgers credentials.